chips-blockchain/bet/README.md

 ![example workflow](https://github.com/sg777/bet/actions/workflows/bet-cd.yml/badge.svg)
 # Pangea-Bet

-The aim of this project is to provide the necessary bet API's which are sufficient to play poker from the command line.
-The initial draft of the game written by jl777 is [here](./docs/BET_Initial_Draft.md).
+## Abstract

-Bet is the implementation of the Pangea protocol which nees LN and CHIPS.
-The installation of [LN](https://github.com/chips-blockchain/lightning) and [CHIPS](https://github.com/chips-blockchain/chips) must be done before proceeding to play with bet.
+Bet is a decentralized adopatable gaming platform that meet the needs of any card game and predictable betting scenarios.
+The initial draft is written by jl777 is [here](./docs/BET_Initial_Draft.md).
+The underlying cryptocurrency that bet uses is [CHIPS](https://github.com/chips-blockchain/chips) and for real time betting and bet uses [CHIPS over LN](https://github.com/chips-blockchain/lightning).

-If you would like to learn more please refer to the [Pangea Protocol Whitepaper](https://cdn.discordapp.com/attachments/455737840668770315/456036359870611457/Unsolicited_PANGEA_WP.pdf)
+The detailed technical whitepaper written by sg777 is [here.](https://cdn.discordapp.com/attachments/455737840668770315/456036359870611457/Unsolicited_PANGEA_WP.pdf)

 ## The game